towersvault/shinpokered/README.md

 #Changes not yet in the ips patch files:
 -----------
 - Fixed a transformed pokemon having the wrong palette
-- Fixed the cable club text boarders having the wrong GBC palette
+- Fixed the cable club text borders having the wrong GBC palette

 #Bugfixes: